 In general, the stated redemption price is the sum of all distributions except for stated interest actually payable at least annually based on a single fixed rate, certain variable rates, or certain combinations of fixed and variable rates.
 For this purpose, the discussion below assumes that the sum of such distributions will be based on the "Pricing Speed", which is the assumed rate of prepayment of the related Mortgages used in pricing the regular interests.
 The Pricing Speed that will be used in determining the rate of accrual of OID and market discount, if any, for federal income tax purposes is a formula that will combine CPR and CDR rates that will increase over time: (i) with respect to CPR, 3.0% CPR for the first Distribution Date (that relates to the first Collection Period), increasing thereafter at a constant rate to 6.0% CPR for the 36th Distribution Date (that relates to the 36th Collection Period), after which it will remain constant; and (ii) with respect to CDR, 0.0% CDR for the first Distribution Date (that relates to the 36th Collection Period), after which it will remain constant, factoring in loss severity of 30%.
-Further, it will be assumed that the Optional Redemption is exercised on the earliest possible Distribution Date, as described in this Offering Circular.
-See "Prepayment and Yield Considerations - Assumptions Relating to the Tables."
+Further, it will be assumed that the Optional Redemption is exercised on the earliest possible Distribution Date.
 A beneficial owner taking a contrary position to these assumptions should consult their tax advisor.